thoughtbot/superglue/README.md

 Out of the box, Breezy ships with an [opinionated state shape](#the-breezy-store-shape) for your Redux store, a set of thunks and selectors that work nicely with most usecases, immutable helpers, a jbuilder-forked library to build your container props, and a AJAX workflow that does not require you to build REST-ful APIs.

 ## Features
-1. **The Best of Rails, React, and Redux** Use your convienent `link_to` helpers, bring in [out-of-the-box](https://ant.design/) React components, and, when you need to, get down and dirty with Redux.
+1. **The Best of Rails, React, and Redux** Use your convienent `link_to` helpers, bring in [out-of-the-box](https://ant.design/components/button/) React components, and, when you need to, get down and dirty with Redux.
 2. **API ~~first~~ later development** Save the work for when you actually need it.
 With Breezy, you can build SPAs [without APIs](#how-does-it-work) and skip the hassle of building another set of routes/controllers/serializers/tests.
 3. **All your resources in a single request** Classic multi-page applications already achieves this.
 Breezy just enhances your Rails views to make it work for React and Redux.
 4. **Mix normal HTML and React pages.** Need some pages to be in React and some pages, maybe the login page, to be in plain ERB?
 No Problem!
 5. **No Javascript Router** You do not need a javascript router for SPA functionality.
 Breezy uses lessons learned from `Turbolinks` and just re-uses the client facing Rails routes.
-6. **Want to build React-native using the same Rails workflow?** We're working on it!

 ## How does it work?